FadhiliNjagi/cipher-js/README.md

 ## API
 ### **decodeKey(key, keyEncoding)**
-This is a helper function that converts a key to a Buffer object.
+This is a helper function that converts a key to a Buffer object (binary).
 It leaves Buffer objects intact.
 It is used internally by the encrypt and decrypt functions.
 - `key`: (string | Buffer) The secret used for encryption or decryption.
 If it is a string, it is converted from the specified encoding to binary.
 - `keyEncoding` (string) The encoding of the key.
 Default is `utf8`.
 Others include `base64`, `hex`, `ascii`.
 For full details see crypto's BufferEncoding.
 ### **encrypt(plainText, key, keyEncoding)**